Uniqueness of positive solutions for finsler p-Laplacian equations with polynomial non-linearity: Introduction

-uniqueness of solutions (up to multiplicity) holds for the sublinear case $1\le q<p$ by \cite{diaz1987existence} and \cite{idogawa1995first}, which is the quasilinear version of the conclusion by Brezis and Oswald.
-For the superlinear case $p<q<p^*$, uniqueness holds in ball (see \cite{yadava1994elementary}), but fails in general.
-We can refer to Kawohl's paper \cite{kawohl2000symmetry} for the counter example.
-In \cite{brasco2023uniqueness}, Brasco and Lindgren proved that the equation has a unique extremal if $p>2$ and $p\le q<q_0$ for some constant $q_0=q_0(N,p,\Omega)>p$.
-In \cite{Ke2023uniqueness}, Ke used their method to derive the uniqueness results of positive solutions to the zero-boundary Dirichlet problem
+uniqueness of positive solutions holds true again for the sublinear case $1<q<p$ by \cite{diaz1987existence} (see also \cite{BPZ2022uniqueness} for general open domains).
+For the superlinear case $p<q<p^*$, uniqueness result holds in balls as before (see \cite{yadava1994elementary}), but fails in general.
+We can refer to \cite{Nazarov2000multiple} for the counter-example, which is the quasilinear version of the result in \cite{Li1990multiple}.
+Recently in \cite{brasco2023uniqueness}, Brasco and Lindgren proved that equation \eqref{eq0002} admits a unique ground state solution when $p>2$ and $p<q<q_0$ for some constant $q_0=q_0(N,\Omega,p)>p$.
+In \cite{Ke2023uniqueness}, Ke used their method to derive the uniqueness results of positive solutions to the following equation with homogeneous boundary data,